Wad Habuba Revolt

 The Wad Habuba Revolt (ثورة ود حبوبة) was an uprising in Anglo-Egyptian Sudan in mid-1908.
 Its causes laid in religious opposition to Christian British rule in Sudan, and a desire to restore the Mahdist State.
-It was led by a veteran of the Mahdist War, Abd al-Qadir Muhammad Imam Wad Habuba.
+It was led Mahdist War veteran, Abd al-Qadir Muhammad Imam Wad Habuba.
 It began in April, when al-Qadir took over the town of Tugur with 40 followers.
 From there, the rebellion spread to Katfia.
 Colonial authorities took the revolt very seriously and dispatched 2 infantry companies to quell the uprising.
 By the end of April, Katfia had been bloodlessly recaptured.
-On the night of 2 May, the rebels attempted to retake Katfia from the British, but were unsuccessful, and suffered 35 killed in this battle, while the British forces, led by Ernest Arthur Dickinson (b.
-1864, Governor of Blue Nile province 1905-1914) suffered 17 killed and wounded.
+On the night of 2 May, the rebels attempted to retake Katfia from the British, but were unsuccessful, with 35 of them killed in the battle, while the British forces, led by Ernest Arthur Dickinson (b.
+1864, Governor of Blue Nile province 1905–1914) suffered 17 killed and wounded.
 By 3 May, the revolt had ended and al-Qadir had left for Omdurman on a donkey.